Makena Onjerika: Career

-Makena is a graduate of the MFA Creative Writing programme at New York University, and has been published in Urban Confusions and Wasifiri.
+Makena is a graduate of the MFA Creative Writing programme at New York University, and has been published in Urban Confusions and Wasafiri.

 She lives in Nairobi, Kenya, and is currently working on a fantasy novel.
+She is a contributor to the 2019 anthology New Daughters of Africa, edited by Margaret Busby.

-She founded the Nairobi Fiction Writing Workshop and edited the anthology Digital Bedbugs, composed of the stories from the workshop.
+Makena founded the Nairobi Fiction Writing Workshop and edited the anthology Digital Bedbugs, composed of the stories from the workshop.